 When we sat down with Josian Quianes on a beautiful fall afternoon in a quiet corridor at BVP High School, we expected to talk about his senior year and the college application process: the preparation and the challenges; his course load and career aspirations; early decision and the months ahead.
 But what began as a typical Q&A, quickly turned into something greater: a personal narrative of determination and perseverance in the face of adversity.

 Josian and his family migrated from Puerto Rico when he was just four years old.
 From a young age, he watched his mother struggle to adapt to her new life in Rhode Island.
-The language barrier, he recalls, was a particular challenge; seemingly ordinary tasks like grocery shopping and interacting with a cashier caused angst and embarrassment.
+The language barrier, he recalls, was a particular challenge; seemingly ordinary tasks like grocery shopping and interacting with a cashier caused deep-seated embarrassment.
 However, despite the obstacles, Josian recounts her work ethic – waking up early and coming home late in an effort to put food on the table and a roof over his family’s head.

 With those moments ingrained in his memory, Josian spoke with poise, confidence, and directness well beyond his 17 years when asked about the importance of attending college: “As a future first generation college student, college is my way of telling my mom that all of her hard work is paying off.
 One day, I’m going to be successful, and I’ll be able to take care of you like you’ve taken care of my brother and me.”